cloud66/help-old/_posts/managing-your-stack/applying-upgrades.md

 <div class="notice notice-danger">
     <h3>Warning!</h3>
-    <p>Upgrading in-place involves downtime as the docker engine and local files are all upgraded.</p>
+    <p>Upgrading in-place involves downtime as the docker engine and local files are all upgraded.
+To have zero down-time you'd have to clone your stack and use Failovers to swithch to the new one.</p>
 </div>

 <h2 id="manual">About manual upgrades</h2>